ellabastian/july_lycheebnb/README.md

 So that I can maximise bookings for my space(s)
 I want to be able to a range of available booking dates for them

-As a user,
-So that I can see, create and book listings
-I would like to log in

 ### Mockups